Finbarr-1/Expedition/README.md

 ## Credits

-### Created by The Morning Company and Zeqe Golomb, Finbarr O'Connell, Jackson Yan, and Julian Wright.
+Created by The Morning Company with help from Zeqe Golomb, Finbarr O'Connell, Jackson Yan, and Julian Wright.